landont168/fso-helsinki/part3/README.md

 - 3.20 - configure custom validator in `mongoose` for data validation
 - 3.21 - deploy database backend to production
 - 3.22 - add `ESlint` to app and fix warnings

-Implement error handling for creating new entries.
-The request is not allowed to succeed, if:

-Implement the functionality for displaying the information for a single phonebook entry.
-The url for getting the data for a person with the id 5 should be http://localhost:3001/api/persons/5